AmabelN/RR_GroupProject/README.md

 -   Sleep Disorder

+In this research, we implemented visualizations similar to the previous research in Python into R and provided a more diverse set of machine learning models.

 ## Introduction

 Sleep disorders (or sleep-wake disorders) are difficulties with the quality, timing, and quantity of sleep that cause daily discomfort and impairment in functioning.
 Sleep-wake disturbances are frequently associated with physical or mental health illnesses such as depression, anxiety, or cognitive difficulties.
 There are various forms of sleep-wake disorders, with insomnia being the most frequent.
 Other sleep-wake problems include sleep apnea.
 Insomnia is a common sleep problem that makes it difficult to get asleep and remain asleep.
 Meanwhile, sleep apnea is a condition in which you stop breathing while asleep.